xinzhao2627/remonjp/README.md

 # Remon -
-Remon is a full-stack Japanese Morphological Analyzer-applied contextual Japanese sentence generator, with measured JLPT sentences difficulty and frequency.
+Remon is a fullstack web app that applies morphological analysis to japanese tatoeba sentences and categorize them based on kanji and vocabulary JLPT level.

 In summary, it utilizes the following:
 - kuromoji a natural language processing / morphological analyzer library